lewishowles/components/README.md

 ## Using a component

-Since components are globally registered for now, you can simply use them directly anywhere in your app.
+Since components are globally registered for now, you can use them directly anywhere in your app.
 For example:

 ```html
 <ui-button @click="doMagic"> 🪄 Bibbidi-Bobbidi-Boo </ui-button>